 The Synchronize Wizard can be used to copy both data and metadata from a source server to a destination server.
 If the destination server does not have a copy of the database that you want to deploy, a new database is copied to the destination server.
 If the destination server already has a copy of the same database, the database on the destination server is updated to use the metadata and data of the source database.

-Backup and restore is not used as frequently as the other deployment methods, but is a way to quickly complete a deployment with minimal infrastructure requirements.
+Backup and restore is not used as frequently as the other deployment methods, and rarely used with tabular models, but is a way to quickly complete a deployment with minimal infrastructure requirements.